TV crime programs tend to suggest that every aspect of solving a crime

 perpetrator is still dependent on the recollections of eyewitnesses.
 And

 all too often, a false identification can lead to a prosecution of the

 wrong suspect in a

-sexual assault or theft case, all due to a convergence of unfortunate circumstances.
+theft case, all due to a convergence of unfortunate circumstances.

 Florida legislators are currently considering measures that are intended

 to make identification of criminal suspects more reliable.
 HB 821 and